PatAlmeida/MemoryPuzzle/README.md

 # MemoryPuzzle
 Try to match all the pairs of tiles!
-Images from the game Darkest Dungeon, developed by Red Hook Made in a day!
+Images from the game Darkest Dungeon, developed by Red Hook.
+Made in a day!